-- sitepath=path to an AEM page to attach the created cloud services configs
+- path=path to an AEM page to attach the created cloud services configs

-For example, a curl request that creates both Analytics and Target configurations and attaches them to the geometrix-outdoors page and the geometrixx-outdoors-mobile page would be as follows:
+For example, a curl request that creates both Analytics and Target configurations and attachs them to the we.retail page would be:

-curl -v -u admin:admin -X POST -d"automaticProvisioning=true&servicename=target&servicename=analytics&sitepath=/content/geometrixx-outdoors-mobile&sitepath=/content/geometrixx-outdoors" http://localhost:4502/libs/cq/cloudservicesprovisioning/content/autoprovisioning.json
+curl -v -u admin:admin -X POST -d"automaticProvisioning=true&servicename=target&servicename=analytics&path=/content/we-retail" http://localhost:4502/libs/cq/cloudservicesprovisioning/content/autoprovisioning.json

-If you do not want to use the marketingcloud.properties file then you will have to send the credentials as well as parameters:
+If you do not want to use the marketingcloud.properties file then you will have to send the credentials as well as parameters; for example:

-- sitepath=path to an AEM page to attach the created cloud services configs; multiple paths can be defined
+- path=path to an AEM page to attach the created cloud services configs; multiple paths can be defined

 - analytics.company=Name of company

-In this case, the same curl request that creates both Analytics and Target configurations and attaches them to the geometrix-outdoors page and the geometrixx-outdoors-mobile page would be as follows:
+In this case, the curl request that creates both Analytics and Target configurations and attachs them to the we-retail page would be:

 curl -v -u admin:admin -X POST -d"automaticProvisioning=false&servicename=target&servicename=analytics&path=/content/we-retail&analytics.server=https://servername/&analytics.company=Name of firstname.lastname@example.org&target.password=password" http://localhost:4502/libs/cq/cloudservicesprovisioning/content/autoprovisioning.json